I know I'm going to sound like a broken record, but man! Have you noticed the rise in Facebook group popularity over the last few years?

 As I mentioned earlier, Group Leads is extremely affordable.

 Compared to Group Funnels, you're actually saving money by having the option to use a lower tiered plan.
-Plus you're getting a 14-Day free trial to test it all out on your Facebook groups.
+Plus you're getting a free trial to test it all out on your Facebook groups.

 What's Next For Group Leads?